 Imagine if this blog post, which is supposed to show you how to make money from a blogging site, didn’t do that.
 I bet you wouldn’t still be here if it did.

-There is very little patience online, people want an answer, and they want it first time.
+There is very little patience online, people want an answer, and they want it the first time.
 Be specific, be concise, but don’t be afraid to be in-depth.
-Remember you are trying to come across as an authority in the subject.
+Remember you are trying to come across as an authority on the subject.

 Think about the typical questions – How, What, Why, When, Where…

 If you’re not sure what people are searching for, you can always use the alphabet soup technique… Type your search term into Google and Google gives you suggestions as to what your actual question might be.

 Start adding an a, b, or c in front or behind the term and more suggestions will come up.
 Target one that you are going to use, and then ensure you don’t leave any answers on the table for that term.

 Then, when you are writing the content, remember you are only writing it for one person.
 Write it like you are talking to a friend.

 Choosing a niche and your target audience is an important first step.
 This is so you know who you are targeting.
 But it also gives you the best chance of carving up a piece of the market.